Art & CultureArt & Culture

 In Ferrara, in the Garden of the Finzi-Continis

-We are in the heart of Ferrara, and more precisely in the ghetto of what was one of the oldest Jewish communities in Italy, which was kept segregated here from 1627 until Italian unification.
+We are in the heart of Ferrara, specifically in the ghetto of what was one of the oldest Jewish communities in Italy.
+This area of the city was their neighborhood from 1627 until the Unification of the country.

 The air is soaked in history, tradition, and memories.
 Just ring the bell of the keeper’s house and go inside, with respect and spirituality.